-- 1. Carefully review the list of offences in Section A1 and the list of misconduct in Section B1. - 2.
-Answer all the questions under the Offences section and Misconduct section below. - 3.
-If you answer "yes" to any of the questions, provide details in the Appendix to Form A. - 4.
+- 1. Identify the date that the vulnerable sector check you submitted to the Home was conducted. - 2.
+Carefully review the list of offences in Section A1 and the list of misconduct in Section B1. - 3.
+Answer all the questions under the Offences section and Misconduct section below. - 4.
+If you answer "yes" to any of the questions, provide details in the Appendix to Form A. - 5.
 Sign the declaration at the end of the form and return it to the Chief Administrative Officer/Clerk.